- Principles of Chemistry I: Honors

 TA Office Hours: Tuesday 2 - 3 pm and Wednesday 3 - 4 pm

 Required Textbooks: Principles of Modern Chemistry, 7th edition

 Oxtoby, Gillis, and Campion

-Webpage: All course materials, including the syllabus, daily lecture summaries, homework problems and solution keys, quiz solution keys, and exam solution keys will be posted on this site.
+Webpage: All course materials, including the syllabus, daily lecture summaries, homework problems and solution keys, quiz solution keys, exam solution keys, and practice exams will be posted on this site.
 We will use Blackboard's grade center to post grades.
 I will periodically communicate important class announcements to you through email.
 It is very important that you update your UT directory information with the email that you check most often.
 I will also post these class announcements on the course webpage.